-It’s all in the narrator’s mind, and words, in “The River’s End,” an intensely artistic art film by veteran Behrooz Afkhami.
-The visuals silently illustrate the first-person voice-over of a young man haunted by the memory of his dead father, who lets this ghost of the past take over his life.
+It’s all in the narrator’s mind, and words, in “The River’s End,” an intensely artistic art film by veteran Behrooz Afkhami (“The Bride”).
+The visuals silently illustrate the first-person voice-over of a troubled young man haunted by the memory of his dead father, who lets this ghost of the past take over his life.
 As the voice drones on reading the novel by Jafar Modaress Sadeghi, only the most insomniac viewers will stay the course until the poetic finale.
 Though commendable in its way, film doesn’t look like it has much firepower outside Farsi language markets.

 The nameless narrator, who isn’t even glimpsed onscreen until pic’s last half, has exchanged his native Isfahan for bachelor digs in Tehran, where he lives with two friends.
 He is apparently writing a novel while he remembers his childhood and youth.
 His memories center on the river Zayandehrood, which flows through Isfahan and mysteriously ends in a swampy marshland.
 This image, returned to again and again, is built up into a symbol of death.

 The real-life events that occur, like the narrator’s marrying his cousin on a whim and letting her run his father’s tailor shop, are incidental to his gloomy reflections on the river.
 The narrator takes on the demonic half-mad flavor of a Dostoevsky character and isn’t very sympathetic, considering he never consummates his marriage to the nice cousin, dumps her on another whim, and is exclusively concerned with himself.